bob-fornal/work-notes/AWS/CDA/S3--Simple-Storage-Service--Buckets.md

 * .s3-website..amzonaws.com -OR-
 * .s3-website..amazonaws.com

-If you get a 403 (forbidden) error, make sure the bucket policy allows public reads!
+A 403 (forbidden) error, make sure the bucket policy allows public reads!

 ## S3 CORS

-* If you request data from another S3 bucket, you need to enable CORS
+* When request data from another S3 bucket, enable CORS.
-* Cross Origin Resource Sharing allows you to limit the number of websites that can request your files in S3 (and limit your costs)
+* Cross Origin Resource Sharing limits the number of websites that can request the files in S3 (and limit costs).
-* This is a popular exam question

 ## AWS S3 - Consistency Model